 Although kerbside thefts of donated clothing are estimated to be costing the charity thousands of pounds every week, bosses at GNAAS have moved to combat the threat by introducing an ad hoc doorstep collection service and, through the support of volunteers, supported more community collections at locations such as business premises and village halls.

-The measures appear to be working, with a total of 1,032 tonnes of clothing sold in the financial year 2017/18, roughly the equivalent of four Guardian of the North/Pride of Cumbria aircraft.
+The measures appear to be working, with a total of 1,032 tonnes of clothing sold in the financial year 2017/18, roughly the equivalent weight of four Pride of Cumbria aircraft.

 John Ballan, who manages the charity’s trading company, said: “We are still getting huge support from our routine door to door collections in the areas we still visit.
 We need to sustain that, but we are also seeing real growth in community-organised collections as people want to help us out.

 “The vast majority of donated clothing is received by us, but we are still seeing widespread theft of bags every week.
 That’s why some people are taking up our offer for us to collect it from their hand at pre-arranged times.
 And when whole communities are rallying together in this way, it makes it all the better.”